Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 What is the cheapest POS system for restaurants in the UK?

-The cheapest POS system for restaurants in the UK is SumUp, which is a cheap restaurant POS system with no monthly fees and competitive transaction rates.
-Hardware costs minimal, making startup affordable for any budget.
+The cheapest POS system for restaurants in the UK is SumUp, with no monthly fees and competitive transaction rates.
+Hardware costs are minimal, making startup affordable for any budget.

-Can I get a free cheap restaurant POS system?
+Can I get a free budget POS system?

 Yes.
 Square, SumUp, and Zettle all offer free software plans as budget POS options.
 You pay only transaction fees plus the cost of hardware like card readers.

-Is Square or SumUp better as a budget POS use?
+Is Square or SumUp better for a budget setup?

-Square is the better cheap restaurant POS system for restaurants with table service due to its included table management and kitchen display features.
-SumUp is the better budget POS owners running cafes, food trucks, and takeaway-focused businesses who want the lowest possible fees.
+Square is the better choice for restaurants with table service, thanks to its included table management and kitchen display features.
+SumUp is the better fit for owners running cafes, food trucks, and takeaway-focused businesses who want the lowest possible fees.

 How much do restaurant POS systems UK typically cost?